t3rmynal/fsociety-vpn-docs/privacy.md

 **Last updated**: 2026-05-02

-Plain English.
 No tracking, no logs, no analytics.
-We try to keep this honest.
+We keep this honest.

 ## What we do not keep